jaotheboss/CrayonCaseStudy/readme.md

 3. `kubectl set image deployment/basemodel base-reco=mlmodel:0.1`
    1. basemodel is the name of the deployment, and base-reco is the name of the container that is referenced in the deployment

+## ArgoCD Approach
+1. Make changes in the template
+2. `git add templates/basemodel.yaml` -> `git commit -m "changes to template"` -> `git push`
+3. ArgoCD should be configred with self-healing and auto-pruning -> Sync with the templates found in the repo

 ## Context
-Tasked to upgrade the BeerRecommender microservice in a Kubernetes (AKS) cluster to include a new machine learning model from `scitkit-surprise`. https://realpython.com/build-recommendation-engine-collaborative-filtering/
+Tasked to upgrade the BeerRecommender microservice in a Kubernetes (AKS) cluster to include a new machine learning model from `scitkit-surprise`.
+[General Understanding of Recommendation Engines](https://realpython.com/build-recommendation-engine-collaborative-filtering/)

 Notes:
 - The existing service is a REST API written in Go that fetches pre-defined recommendations from InventoryDB